-NIST Releases New Hard Drive Wiping Protocols In Response To New Research
+NIST Releases New Hard Drive Wiping Protocols

 The National Institute for Standards and Technology’s (NIST) has released a series of new protocols.
 These guidelines are highly relevant to the hard drive data wiping techniques used by agencies.
 The directives take into account the fast-paced advance of technology that has more advanced media for data storage.

 In modern times, more and more electronic devices come with self-encrypting drives and Solid State Drives.
 These devices are essentially flash memory-based storage devices.
 The most common data sanitization processes that agencies use are no longer effective in erasing the information stored in such disks.
 That’s because overwriting and degaussing do not work on flash memory devices.

 Further, revolutionary magnetic media include technology that has a higher magnetic force that typical degaussing devices cannot erase.
 Simply because existing degaussers do not have sufficient force to erase the stronger magnetic fields of the drives.